China attacks foreign clothing, shoe brands over Xinjiang - WTMJ

 AP Business Writer

-BEIJING (AP) — China’s ruling Communist Party is lashing out at H&M and other clothing and footwear brands as it retaliates for Western sanctions on Chinese officials accused of human rights abuses in the Xinjiang region.
+BEIJING (AP) — Chinese state TV called Thursday for a boycott of H&M as Beijing lashed out at foreign clothing and footwear brands following Western sanctions on Chinese officials accused of human rights abuses in the Xinjiang region.

-The attacks began when the party’s Youth League on Wednesday called attention on its social media account to an H&M statement in March 2020 that it would stop buying cotton from Xinjiang in China’s northwest.
-The Swedish retailer, in words also used by some other brands, said it was “deeply concerned” about reports of forced labor there.
+The ruling Communist Party criticized H&M for saying in March 2020 it would stop buying cotton from the northwestern Chinese region.
+The Swedish retailer joined other brands in expressing concern about reports of forced labor there.

-On Thursday, a party newspaper, the Global Times, cited Burberry, Adidas, Nike and New Balance as having made “cutting remarks” about Xinjiang cotton as early as two years ago.
-A separate Global Times report cited what it said was a statement by Zara that it had a “zero-tolerance approach towards forced labor.”
+The party newspaper Global Times also criticized statements by Burberry, Adidas, Nike, New Balance and Zara about Xinjiang as early as two years ago.

+“For enterprises that touch the bottom line of our country, the response is very clear: don’t buy!”
+China Central Television said on its social media account.
+It said the H and M in the Swedish name stood for Chinese words meaning lie and falsehood.

 Celebrities including Wang Yibo, a popular singer and actor, announced they were breaking endorsement contracts with H&M and Nike.